whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 - `configs/nextflow/create.config`
 - `configs/params/base_params.yaml`

-These files are reference defaults for the workflow, not necessarily the final live files in the project launch directory.
+These files are workflow reference defaults.
+The live project uses its own copied `nextflow.config` in the project `launch/` directory.

 ---